Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes: Blind spots: Reduced GW search sensitivity to eccentric binaries

 Figures \ref{fig:cumulative_histogram_ff} and \ref{fig:ff_ecc_q} show that for a given population of eccentric signals, there will be loss of $FF$ for signals with eccentricity $e_{10} > 0.01$.
+As mentioned earlier, the loss of FF indicates the loss of sensitivity of the search.
+For instance, in Fig.~\ref{fig:cumulative_histogram_ff}, it can be seen that, for AdvLIGO search sensitivity, $\sim99\%$ of quasi-circular binaries in the population are recovered with FF $> 0.98$.
+In contrast, for eccentric binary systems simulated using \textsc{TaylorF2Ecc} (\textsc{EccentricFD}), this percentage is $\sim96\%$ ($\sim94\%$) when both of these populations are being recovered using a quasi-circular template bank.
+For A+ sensitivity, $\sim99\%$ of quasi-circular binaries in the population are recovered with the same threshold of FF, whereas for eccentric binary systems simulated using \textsc{TaylorF2Ecc} (\textsc{EccentricFD}), $\sim97\%$ ($\sim95\%$) of injections are recovered above the same threshold, when using a quasi-circular template bank.
+This indicates that a quasi-circular template bank employed for searches will lead to losing a fraction of events when the population consists of binaries in eccentric orbits.
 This trend becomes more prominent for more extreme values of mass ratio $q$.
 The extent of the overall search volume loss depends on the proportion of high-eccentricity signals in the population.
-In order to include eccentricity in GW searches, we require i) efficient eccentric waveform models and ii) a low computational cost in comparison to the gain in the search volume.
+In order to include eccentricity in GW searches, we require (i) efficient eccentric waveform models and (ii) a low computational cost in comparison to the gain in the search volume.

 The SRF depends on the intrinsic source population under consideration.
 If the fraction of signals with high eccentricity ($>0.01$) is large, we expect to fail to recover a higher fraction of them.
 In order to estimate SRF, we choose a network of three detectors: HLV, with two LIGO detectors H and L at Hanford and Livingston respectively, and the Virgo (V) detector in Italy.
 For the full population described above, we estimate SRF to be 0.992 for optimal search (injection and recovery done with \textsc{IMRPhenomD}) for both the Advanced LIGO and A+ detector sensitivities.
 We kept the same sensitivity for Virgo \citep{PyCBC-PSD:AdvVirgo} in both the networks.
 With eccentric injections using \textsc{EccentricFD}, the SRF for full population is estimated to be 0.989 (0.987) for Advanced LIGO (A+) detector sensitivity.
 For another set of eccentric injections generated using TaylorF2Ecc, the estimated SRF is 0.989 (0.987) for Advanced LIGO (A+) detector sensitivity.
 This indicates that the presence of eccentricity in GW signal reduces the overall SRF if non-eccentric recovery models are used.
 Moreover if the population has a significant number of events from the parameter space which is responsible for most loss in FF, the SRF is further reduced, indicating failure of recovering comparatively large fraction of events in that parameter region.
 For a targeted region in parameter space of non-negligible eccentricity ($e_{10}>0.01$) and high mass ratio ($q>3$), we summarize the results in Table \ref{table:SRF}.
 In this targeted region, we can get the value of SRF as low as $\sim$0.918 compared to the SRF of $\sim$0.99 for optimal pipeline.